abisekhsubedi/abisekhsubedi/README.md

 ### Hi there 👋

+*learning software development*

-- 🌱 I’m currently learning html, css, JS.
+🌱 I’m currently learning html, css, JS.
 Hopefully, I'll get a job in 6 month.
 <!--
 **abisekhsubedi/abisekhsubedi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.